Renovation planning, on the go

 5. Shopping for furniture and appliances before planning your home

-6. Not setting aside a ‘rainy day’ fund
+6. Not setting aside a buffer in your budget

 Yes, it’s good to plan a budget and stick to it.
 But don’t forget to set aside some dough for any renovation ‘emergencies’ that you may run into along the way – especially if you’re making over a resale home.

-Some of the main culprits of additional costs include repairs/refurbishing works for old electrical wiring and plumbing as well as debris clean up (if it hasn’t already been included in your renovation contract).
+Some of the often overlooked renovation costs include repairs/refurbishing works for old electrical wiring and plumbing as well as debris clean up (if it hasn’t already been included in your renovation contract).
+Moreover, issues like sub-surface water damage or termite infestations may only be discovered after hacking works are complete.

 7. Saving where you should splurge